 Microsoft Excel was developed as a tool for creating spreadsheets for your operations to help you organize your data and perform analysis on that data.
 Along with this it also provides additional functionalities like graphing tools, calculations, and pivot tables to name a few.
 Python on the other hand is a programming language developed for easy code readability.
 It can be used for developing web applications, building machine learning models, and carrying out Exploratory Data Analysis on any given data to extract actionable insights.
+This article tells you how to set up the Excel Python Integration.

 Introduction to Microsoft Excel